votinginfoproject/vip-specification/docs/xml.rst

 Getting Started
 ---------------

-The actual election information specifies collections of elements, some containing links between each other.
-The entire set of tags must be encapsulated in a root object named VipObject.
+The election data specification describes a collection of interconnected entities encapsulated in a root object named ``<VipObject>`` with attribute ``schemaVersion="7.0"``.
 See the `sample xml file`_ and `xsd file`_ for more details.

-Each top-level tag is a container for other fields, described in their own section.
-The only required top-level tags are the :doc:`source object <built_rst/xml/elements/source>` and the :doc:`election object <built_rst/xml/elements/election>`, each of which must be present exactly once.
+Each top-level tag is a container for other fields, described in its own section below.
+The only required top-level tags are the :doc:`Source object <built_rst/xml/elements/source>` and the :doc:`Election object <built_rst/xml/elements/election>`, each of which must be present exactly once.
 All other top-level tags can be repeated an unlimited number of times, or not included at all; order of top-level tags does not matter.
-Each top-level tag is required to have a single attribute, "id", which is required to be unique in a data file.
-The id attribute for the state object should be the state's FIPS number and this is strongly recommended.
-The id attributes are not required to remain constant for the same piece of semantic data across multiple productions of the feed (e.g. candidate Michael Smith, running for dogcatcher in Iowa, is not required to have the same candidate id attribute each time the state of Iowa publishes data).
+Each top-level entity is required to have a unique "id" attribute.

+In VIP 7.0, political geography is represented hierarchically using the :doc:`Locality object <built_rst/xml/elements/locality>` (which replaces the former ``State`` element).
+The state-level jurisdiction is represented as a root ``<Locality>`` element with ``Type="state"`` (and typically has an ID based on the state's FIPS code, e.g. ``loc51``).
+Sub-jurisdictions (such as counties, cities, and towns) point to their enclosing jurisdiction using ``ParentLocalityId``.
+The :doc:`Election <built_rst/xml/elements/election>` element connects to the state via ``TopLevelLocalityId``.

+In addition to full base feeds, VIP 7.0 introduces :doc:`Feed Overlays <overlay>` (defined in ``vip_overlay.xsd``) to distribute targeted delta updates, emergency notifications, and hours overrides.

-In general, subtag data can appear a maximum of one time within each top-level tag object and in any order.
-Exceptions are noted below.
+In general, subtag data can appear a maximum of one time within each top-level tag object and in any order, unless designated as repeating.

-For the data itself, the special characters &, <, and > need to be encoded as &amp;, &lt;, and &gt;, respectively.
+For character data, the XML special characters &, <, and > must be encoded as &amp;, &lt;, and &gt;, respectively.

 .. _sample xml file: https://github.com/votinginfoproject/vip-specification/blob/master/sample_feed.xml